michelcrypt4d4mus/pdfalyzer/README.md

 ### What It Do
 1. **Generate in depth visualizations of a PDF's tree structure**[^1] that give you a complete picture of all of the PDF's internal objects and the links between them.
 See [the examples below](#example-output) to get an idea.
-1. **Scan for malicious content** both with all the PDF related [YARA](https://github.com/VirusTotal/yara-python) rules I could dig up as well as in-depth scans of the embedded compressed binaries.
-Some tools don't decompress those binaries before scanning.
+1. **Scan for malicious content** with all the PDF related [YARA](https://github.com/VirusTotal/yara-python) rules I could dig up as well as in-depth scans of the embedded compressed/encrypted binaries.
 1. **Forcibly decode suspicious byte patterns with many different character encodings.** [`chardet`](https://github.com/chardet/chardet) is leveraged to attempt to guess the encoding but no matter what `chardet` thinks the results of forcing the bytes into an encoding will be displayed.
 1. **Usable as a library for your own PDF related code.** All[^2] the inner PDF objects are guaranteed to be available in a searchable tree data structure.